chunchuna/C3js-Minecraft3D/README.md

 ## Try the project
 If you're interested in Minecraft.
-Or if you're interested in the construction 3 engine, you can try it.
+Or if you're interested in the Construct 3 engine, you can try it.